Glavo/japp/README.md

 ## Try it

-TODO: Please keep an eye on this project and I will provide a working prototype in the near future.
+TODO: Please keep an eye on this project, and I will provide a working prototype in the near future.